qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

   -> This place is a town

 As you can see in the expression builder, you have hundreds if functions available to create simple and very complex expressions to label your data in QGIS.
+See :ref:`vector_expressions` chapter for more information and example on expressions.

 **Using data-defined override for labeling**